The Coven of Atho

 Private correspondence from Doreen to unknown recipient dated 5.10.83.
 W.C.C. archives.

 Doreen Valiente, An ABC of Witchcraft p26 Hale 1984

 There is a small confusion about ‘Witchcraft’ magazine.
 Media reports say that the Cardell’s produced it, presumably in the late 1950s and early 1960s, but Howard also seems to have been producing a magazine with the same name in the 1970s.

 Doreen has written in one of her notebooks that the reason Cardell published ‘Aradia’ was so as to spite Gerald.

 Light 1958

 Charles and Mary Cardell – Undated, unknown newspaper from 1967.

 Ray Howard and the Head of Atho - Eastern Daily Press March 6th 1967.

 Painting of the Head of Atho – Doreen Valiente, p 25, An ABC of Witchcraft Past and Present, Hale 1984.

 I am completely indebted to Doreen Valiente (1922-1999) whose super-sleuthing and personal notebooks helped me to pull this article together.
-By extension, I am also grateful to John Belham-Payne who now own them, and Philip Heselton who shared with me his copies.
+By extension, I am also grateful to the late John Belham-Payne and Philip Heselton who shared with me his copies.
 Thanks also to Tom Clarke at Thoth Publications and finally, ‘The Fish’.